 Distribution contractors are critical to construction and development.
 These contractors and their employees build the infrastructure necessary for commercial buildings, neighborhoods, power transfer, and all forms of resource distribution.
 This hardworking group of people creates tens of thousands of high-paying jobs and offers excellent career potential, but they were facing an extreme challenge getting Gen Z and Millennials to apply for, accept, and build a career in the industry.

 The findings were transformed into custom learning tools that the organization delivered to members to drive the knowledge deep and nationwide.
-In addition, DCA partnered with The Center to produce their first ever National Workforce Summit!
+In addition, DCA partnered with CGK to produce their first ever National Workforce Summit!

 Case Study Three:

 A large restaurant chain recognized that they were struggling to retain Millennials across their many locations.
 CGK’s team was hired to explore the challenge and provide solutions for the restaurant chain that could be scaled across their entire footprint.
 The relationship started with keynoting internal events for the restaurant chain, then events for franchises and suppliers.
 CGK’s team then visited restaurant locations to understand the training needs and realities within a restaurant environment.